 Some classes offer a Wait List.
 If the class is cloased when you register, but has the WAIT LIST designation, click on the large "W" to be added to that classes' Wait List.
 The Wait List video shows you what it looks like.You'll be notified by email if a seat opens up.
 You need to confirm that you still want the class be registering via STAR within 24 hours of the email notification.

-Senior citizens who qualify for the Hawaii Senior Citizen Visitor status should contact the Admissions and Records Office (AD 220) for application and registration information.
+Senior citizens who qualify for the Hawaii Senior Citizen Visitor status should contact the Admissions and Records Office in AD 220 (during renovations located at DH-A 108) for application and registration information.
 Senior Citizen Visitor status is not offered for summer sessions.

 Early Admission Students